The Peru Table logo — a colonial portal framing a set tableTHE PERU TABLE / Lima

 The Lima Table

-- Led by a licensed architect, in English or Spanish
+• Led by an architect, in English or Spanish

 Answer within the hour, straight from Lima.